MFA Applications Open in August

-The Department of Design has granted hundreds of graduate degrees since its formation in 1968.
-The Master of Fine Arts (MFA) degree is considered to be a terminal degree in Design, and is widely recognized in the US as the minimum qualification for full-time, college-level design educators.
+We've granted hundreds of graduate degrees since our formation in 1968.
+The Master of Fine Arts (MFA) is considered to be a terminal degree in Design, and is widely recognized in the US as the minimum qualification for full-time, college-level design educators.

 PDF files require the use of Adobe Acrobat Reader software to open them.
 If you do not have the Reader, you may use the following link to Adobe to download it for free at: Adobe Acrobat Reader.